Dashron/Roads/README.md

- url     | string                             | The url that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that this request expected.
-If you want to execute the [resource method](#resource-method), you must execute this function.
-The method is not called for you.
+ url     | string                             | The url that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that the router located.
+Execute this function to perform the standard API action for this HTTP method and URL.
+This method will always return a promise.

 If the callback does not return a [response](#roadsresponse) object, it will be wrapped in a [response](#roadsresponse) object with the default status code of 200.